Is Watermelon Good for Kidney Patients? The Pros and Cons

 The citrulline content is watermelon’s claim to fame.
 Watermelon is one of the best dietary sources of citrulline available.

-Our body can create a substance called Nitric Oxide (NO) from these two amino acids.
+Citrulline can help make arginine, another amino acid.
+Our body can create a substance called nitric oxide (NO) from these two amino acids.

-Nitric Oxide can help open and relax our blood vessels.
+Nitric oxide can help open and relax our blood vessels.
 This is called vasodilation.
 This process can help lower blood pressure

 Not having enough nitric oxide available in the body may contribute to poor blood flow and increased risk of high blood pressure as well as other heart problems.